 musical artist and scholar

-Randall Harlow is currently Associate Professor of Organ and Music Theory at the University of Northern Iowa.
+Randall Harlow is currently Professor of Organ and Music Theory at the University of Northern Iowa.
 He previously served for a year on faculty at Cornell University.
-He has taught at two Pipe Organ Encounters and has chaired the American Guild of Organists' national Committee on New Music.
-Randall Harlow holds the Doctor of Musical Arts degree from the Eastman School of Music, the Master of Music degree from Emory University, and Performer Diploma and Bachelor of Music degrees from Indiana University.
+He holds the Doctor of Musical Arts degree from the Eastman School of Music, the Master of Music degree from Emory University, and Performer Diploma and Bachelor of Music degrees from Indiana University Jacobs School of Music.
 His organ teachers have included Hans Davidsson, Jonathan Biggers, Todd Wilson, Timothy Albrecht, and Christopher Young, as well as William Porter in improvisation